|

 The vineyard at Villa Maria Auckland

 Villa Maria‘s sauvignon blanc is one of my favorites in the States, so I was thrilled to find out that they have a winery and vineyard right in Auckland.
+Villa Maria Winery makes it easy to visit within the city.
 One of my favorite things to do in any new country is visit their wine regions.
 Not only do you get to sample some tasty local beverages, you also learn so much about the country’s history and culture.
 After all, in wine there is truth 😉.

 Villa Maria Auckland is a wine lover’s playground.
 A perfect day trip for connoisseurs and novices alike, there are endless opportunities here to learn and indulge.